Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Foxconn factory in China

 A local man said the factory needed huge resources to support its 50,000 employees.
-That included 60 tons of rice a day, as well as 280 pigs, 1.2 million eggs and 80,000 chickens.
+This included 60 tonnes of rice a day, as well as 280 pigs, 1.2 million eggs and 80,000 chickens.

-The relocation is also having an impact on other neighborhoods.
+The relocation is also having an impact on other nearby areas.
 Nearby skyscrapers built to house factory workers are struggling to make ends meet, even with steep discounts.
 Locals have little hope that Foxconn will reopen the plant anytime soon, as signs have been removed.
-It is likely that only a few buildings are still being used by Foxconn, while the majority are vacant or rented out.
+It is likely that only a few buildings are still being used by Foxconn, while most are vacant or rented out.

-The dilapidated and abandoned facility is certainly a sign that Foxconn has made changes to its overall operations, especially after Apple moved its manufacturing away from China to other distribution systems.
+The dilapidated and abandoned facility is certainly a sign that Foxconn has made changes to its overall operations, especially after Apple moved its manufacturing away from China as a hub and into other distribution systems.
 Devices from the facility have reportedly been moved to similar factories in Vietnam.

-For the local community, the closures show just how much wealth Apple’s manufacturing can bring to the area.
-It also shows how quickly things can disappear, and how devastating it can be without any other industry to fall back on.
+For the local community, the closures show how much wealth Apple’s manufacturing can bring to the area.
+It also shows how quickly things can disappear and how devastating it can be without any other industry to fall back on.

 Source link